Student and Youth Organizing

-Youth have always played a crucial role in the movement to close the School of the Americas by organizing in their schools and communities, leading delegations in support of the vigil, becoming Prisoners of Conscience by crossing the line onto Ft.
-Benning, lobbying congress to close the SOA/WHINSEC, among many other things.
+Youth have always played a crucial role in the movement to close the School of the Americas.
+We use a variety of tactics and strategies to make the resistance visible and bring la lucha to the streets of our communities.
+We organize in their schools and communities, lead delegations in support of the vigil, become Prisoners of Conscience by crossing the line onto Ft.
+Benning, and we lobby Congress to close the SOA/WHINSEC.

 What is the SOA Watch Student/Youth Collective?

 We are a collective of young people from across the Americas who are concerned with closing the SOA/WHINSEC.
 We seek to end U.S. military and economic domination while connecting struggles across the hemisphere to strengthen the resistance and to build a culture of justice.
 We are campus and community organizers who collaborate via technology and face-to-face meetings to strengthen youth power within SOA Watch and in society as a whole.
 We are young people dedicated to social justice who have a vision for a more just world.